Lahirudilsh/Lahirudilsh/README.md

 ## I'm a Student, musician and Developer!!

-- 🔭 Check out my VS Code course: [Become A VS Code SuperHero!][course]!
+- 🔭 Check out my VS Code course: [Become A VS Code SuperHero!]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators & companies
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2022 Goals: Learn more about js & web3
 - ⚡ Fun fact: I love to sing and play football / flute

 ### Connect with me: